-Store robberies in the retail sector remain problematic and both Spitz and Green Cross are taking all practical measures to limit the probabilities of and risks associated with robberies in their stores, including continually updating and improving electronic surveillance, and physical security measures.
+Store robberies in the retail sector remain problematic.
+Spitz is taking all practical measures to limit the probabilities of, and risks associated with robberies in their Spitz, Kurt Geiger, Gant, and Green Cross stores, including continually updating and improving electronic surveillance, and physical security measures.
 As staff safety is paramount, staff are trained on how to react in the event of a robbery.
-In addition, Spitz and Green Cross maintain a close relationship with the AVI Employee Wellness Programme to ensure that affected staff receive counselling after any traumatic event.
+In addition, Spitz maintains a close relationship with the AVI Employee Wellness Programme to ensure that affected staff receive counselling after any traumatic event.